open-policy-agent/opa/docs/docs/policy-reference/index.md

 ## Reserved Names & Keywords

-The following words are reserved and cannot be used as variable names, rule names, or dot-access style reference arguments:
+The following words are reserved and cannot be used as variable names or rule
+names:

 - `as`
 - `contains` ([Examples](./policy-reference/keywords/contains))